Venkat-Muthu/hd/README.md

 1. The project has two major modules. <br/>
 	a.
 LogSimulator will create a log file called : file01.txt.
 The will simulate simplified W3C log file with URL : /images/picture"X".jpg, where "X" is mod of 10.<br/>
 	b.
 LogReader will read the file : file01.txt simultaneously and updates the value in the data store.<br/>
 	c.
-A timer runs at the interval of 5 seconds display the top 5 most visited URLs in live.<br/>
+A timer runs at the interval of 5 seconds to display the top 5 most visited URLs in real time.<br/>
 	d.
+More files can be monitored with LogSimulator and the feeds from multiple log files can be joined together to aggregate the ranking
+	e.
 Press any key to termnate the application.<br/>
-	e.
+	f.
 Ranking can be compared at any time with the file : file01.txt<br/>

 Output
 ![Output Screenshot](Screenshots/output.jpg?raw=true "Output")